Onyx-Protocol/Onyx/docs/protocol/specifications/blockchain.md

 Body field               | Type                    | Description
 -------------------------|-------------------------|----------------------------------------------------------
-Version                  | Integer                 | Block version, equals 1.
+Version                  | Integer                 | Block version, equals 1 or 2.
 Height                   | Integer                 | Block serial number.
 Previous Block ID        | String32                | [Hash](#block-id) of the previous block or all-zero string.
 Timestamp                | Integer                 | Time of the block in milliseconds since 00:00:00 UTC Jan 1, 1970.
 Transactions Merkle Root | MerkleRoot<TxHeader>    | Root hash of the [merkle binary hash tree](#merkle-binary-tree) formed by the transaction IDs of all transactions included in the block.
-Assets Merkle Root       | PatriciaRoot<Output1>   | Root hash of the [merkle patricia tree](#merkle-patricia-tree) of the set of unspent outputs with asset version 1 after applying the block.
+Assets Merkle Root       | PatriciaRoot<Output1>   | Root hash of the [merkle patricia tree](#merkle-patricia-tree) of the set of unspent outputs version 1 after applying the block.
 See [Assets Merkle Root](#assets-merkle-root) for details.
 Next Consensus Program Bytecode | String | Authentication predicate for adding a new block after this one.
 ExtHash                  | [ExtStruct](#extension-struct)  | Extension fields.